 Webinars and support

-The following webinars, Q & A sessions and drop-ins provide guidance, ideas and the chance to ask questions as we move to a flexible education offer in 20/21.
+The following webinars and drop-ins provide guidance, ideas and the chance to ask questions.

-View the full schedule or find out more about each session and how you can join below.
+View the schedule or find out more about each session and how you can join below.

 One hour sessions delivered on Zoom - consisting of demonstration and opportunities to ask questions.